 How a PEO can Help

-Foreign companies can partner with a Professional Employment Organization (PEO) to make the best of China’s new investment opportunities.
+Foreign companies can partner with a China PEO & Employers of Record to make the best of China’s new investment opportunities.
 An international PEO can help foreign companies with their complete market entry planning and local employment management.
 A PEO also removes the need for small companies to set up a legal entity altogether.
 This way, SMEs can profit from the opportunities available in the Chinese technology sector without a large budget or direct investment.

 A PEO like New Horizons Global Partners can help foreign investors with their market research, business plan development, and business incorporation through the most accessible routes.
 Technology companies can also perform a detailed analysis of the encouraged and negative industries to make correct investment decisions.

-New Horizons offers a wide variety of HR solutions for employee management, payroll processing, legal and tax compliance, contract management, and much more.
+New Horizons offers a wide variety of HR solutions for employee management in China, payroll processing & outsourcing, legal and tax compliance, contract management, and much more.
 This way, the foreign company can quickly enter the Chinese tech market without worrying about its employment operations.
 Our local experts can also help companies set up their operations, take care of employee immigration, and execute their employee administration effortlessly.

 By opting for our PEO services, you can transfer your expansion worries to us and quickly expand into China to leverage its new investment prospects.
 Contact New Horizons Global Partners today to know more about the investment opportunities available under the new China infrastructure plan and expedite your global expansion.